John Pozzobon

-John Pozzobon (in Portuguese João Pozzobon, 12 December 1904 – 27 June 1985) was a Catholic permanent deacon and the starter of the Schoenstatt's Pilgrim Mother Campaign (also known as the Rosary Campaign), today present in more than 100 countries in the world.
+João Pozzobon (12 December 1904 – 27 June 1985) was a Catholic permanent deacon and the starter of the Schoenstatt's Pilgrim Mother Campaign (also known as the Rosary Campaign), today present in more than 100 countries in the world.
 His beatification process is ongoing.

 Life

 Childhood

-A son of Italian immigrants established in Southern Brazil, John was born in São João do Polêsine to simple and pious peasant family, that prayed the Rosary every evening.
+A son of Italian immigrants established in Southern Brazil, João was born in São João do Polêsine to simple and pious peasant family, that prayed the Rosary every evening.
 The third of nine brothers, when he was 10 years old he says to his father that he would like to become a Catholic priest.
 For that reason, he goes to study in the Pallotines seminary in Vale Vêneto, not far from his hometown.

 After some 10 months there, he decides to return to his home, because of his poor physical health.
 At 14, he begins to have serious sight problems, so he could not continue his school studies.
 For the same reason, he was not deemed fit for military service.

-Years later, John will say about his health: "God, in his infinite goodness, did not deem me incapable.
+Years later, João will say about his health: "God, in his infinite goodness, did not deem me incapable.
 He employed me as such I am and entrusted me to his Mother for the Campaign of the Holy Rosary.
 No one is unable to serve God."